-New Jersey’s Clean Energy Picture - Electricity Generation
+NJ’s Clean Energy Picture

-New Jersey’s in-state electricity generation is among the cleanest in the nation, with almost 50% of in-state generation coming from nuclear, as shown in the figure above.
-New Jersey’s existing fossil fuel generation sector is already well below USEPA’s proposed limits for new fossil power plants, which requires an emission rate of 1,000 lbs CO2/MWh for natural gas fired facilities and 1,100 lbs CO2/MWh for coal fired facilities.
-New Jersey’s existing natural gas combined cycle generation units emit 973 lbs/CO2 per MWh, on average.
+New Jersey is a leader among the States in reducing emissions from the electric power sector.
+From 2011 to 2016, New Jersey achieved a 26 % reduction in CO2 emissions from the combustion of fossil fuel for electricity generation, while decreasing its reliance on coal by almost 70 %.
+New Jersey’s in-State electricity generation is among the cleanest in the nation, with almost 40% from nuclear.
+New Jersey’s existing fossil fuel generation sector is already well below USEPA’s proposed limits for new fossil power plants, which requires an emission rate of 1,000 lb CO2/MWh for natural gas fired facilities and 1,100 lb CO2/MWh for coal fired facilities.
+New Jersey’s new natural gas combined cycle generation units emit 778 lb/CO2 per MWh, on average.